With SparkPost you get a solid delivery provider and

 5. Download the free SparkPost add on

 Head over to the WordPress repo and download the SparkPost Integration.
-Alternatively you can do this via your WordPress’s plugin site too.
+Alternatively, you can do this via your WordPress plugin site too.
 After enabling you find a new delivery option on the Delivery tab in the Mailster settings.

 Enter the API Key from step 3 and save your settings.
-More option should be available.
+More options should be available.

-Make sure the domain of the email addresses you use as “from” and “reply to” in you campaign are listed here.
+Make sure the domain of the email addresses you use as “from” and “reply to” in your campaign are listed here.
 If not add them via your SparkPost dashboard.

 Send Email with